akshayware94/scSplit/README.md

-# Bash script for spliting BAM sile by Cell Barcodes
+# Bash script for spliting BAM file by cell barcodes (CB)